 The second type of mortgage insurance is known as mortgage life insurance.
 In essence, a mortgage life insurance policy will pay off your mortgage in the event of your death or disability.
 Unlike PMI, mortgage life insurance is voluntary.
 And while its better than PMI from a price standpoint, most financial experts dont recommend it for two reasons:

 Now lets take a look at term life insurance, which provides a set amount of coverage at a fixed premium for the term period you choose.
 Provided you make your payments on time, your rate will remain the same – despite drastic changes to your health, job or lifestyle.
-Here are the main advantages a term life policy has over mortgage insurance:
+Here are the main advantages a term life policy has on mortgage insurance.

 To learn more about the differences between mortgage insurance and term life insurance, click here or call 1-888-279-6192 to speak with a SelectQuote agent.
 SelectQuote is impartial, and comparison shops a select group of leading insurance companies for your best term life rates.